Background Information Charles Handy

 Charles Handy is regarded by many as the most advanced management thinker in the world.
-His early work, such as his 'Motivation Calculus' outlined below, has been steadily surpassed and extended by his more recent modern and sophisticated thinking about the purpose of work, business and organizations.
+His early work, such as his 'Motivation Calculus' outlined below, has been steadily surpassed and extended by his more recent modern and sophisticated thinking about the purpose of work, business and organisations.

 Handy's first book, 'Understanding Organisations' (1976, revised 1991) is well regarded.
-'Gods Of Management' (1978), is another highly regarded work, in which Handy uses a metaphor of the Greek Gods to explain different organizational cultures:
+'Gods Of Management' (1978), is another highly regarded work, in which Handy uses a metaphor of the Greek Gods to explain different organisational cultures:

 - Zeus (power, patriarchy, 'the club' culture)